My name is Rebecca, I’m a recovering online arbitrage skeptic.

 – Online Arbitrage spells out exactly how to set up your browser to maximize your time doing OA sourcing.
 Seriously…exactly.
 Which browser works best, which extensions to use, what order to look at things each day.
 Time is precious, and if you follow his instructions and just practice on a regular basis, you will pick up speed and keep from wasting hours on needless tasks.

-– If you get the Kindle version of OA, you’re getting a multimedia OA course, not just a book.
+– If you get the Kindle version of Online Arbitrage, you’re getting a multimedia OA course, not just a book.
 Some days you feel like reading, some days you feel like watching and listening — the Kindle version has both (you’ll want to read/watch on a Kindle tablet or on a Kindle app on your phone, tablet, or computer).
 The paperback version is great, too, but you’ll have to use the links to watch the extras on a device.

 – Like other books I’ve read by Chris Green, Online Arbitrage has more than just skills outlined in it.
 You also get a look into the mindset of a business expert — and when you spend time getting to know how someone else thinks, you learn more than just skills.
 You learn the root of what makes people successful at their work, which is priceless.
 It’s not just knowledge; it’s wisdom.